 Indirect procurement, and the processes connected to MRO purchases, are changing – what will these changes mean, and how will they impact long-term costs?

-The two biggest business pressures facing MRO procurement and supply professionals are reducing operational budgets and inventory costs, according to recent research by RS and the Chartered Institute of Procurement and Supply (CIPS).
+The two biggest business pressures facing MRO procurement and supply professionals are reducing operational budgets and inventory costs, according to recent research by RS Components and the Chartered Institute of Procurement and Supply (CIPS).
 While there are small measures that organisations can take to chip away at these costs, the only way to make a dramatic difference is to embrace change on a larger scale.
-That’s the view of Mike England, President EMEA, RS.
+That’s the view of Peter Malpas, President for EMEA, RS Components.